alxsah/node-rest-api/readme.md

 # API

+`POST /register`

+Register an account.
+Responds with auth token if successful.

+`POST /login`

+Log in with your username and password.
+Responds with auth token if successful.

 `GET /bookings`

-Returns all bookings in the bookings collection
+Returns all bookings created by the user

+`GET /bookings/:id`

+Returns a particular booking made by the user

 `POST /bookings`

 Create a new booking.
-Accepts the fields `name`, `address` and `datetime`.
+Currently accepts the fields `name` and `date` (more will be added soon!)

 `DELETE /bookings/:id`